+- ☐ HAV is endemic in most developing countries, with - frequent minor or major outbreak - The exact incidence of the disease is difficult to estimate - because of the high proportion of asymptomatic cases.

+However

-- HAV is endemic in most developing countries, with frequent minor or major outbreak - Exact incidence of the disease is difficult to estimate because of - the high proportion of asymptomatic cases.
-However - WHO estimates the global burden that about - 1.4 million cases /y or about - 10-50 persons /100,000 annually affected WW - Poor standard of hygiene and sanitation, facilitated the spread of infection - For practical purposes the world divided into areas Geographical areas having - I. Areas with high, levels of HAV infection - II.
+- ☐ WHO estimates the global burden that about - □ 1.4 million cases /y or about - □ 10-50 persons /100,000 annually affected WW - Poor standard of hygiene and sanitation, facilitated the spread of infection - For practical purposes the world divided into areas Geographical areas having - I. Areas with high, levels of HAV infection - II.
 Areas with intermediate levels of HAV infection or - III.
 Areas with low levels of HAV infection

-- Areas with high levels of HAV infection (High Endemicity) - In developing countries with very poor sanitation and hygienic practices - Most infection occurs at Early childhood & are asymptomatic - Thus clinically apparent HAV is rarely seen in this areas - Most children (90%) have been infected with the HAV - before the age of 10 yrs. - Those infected in childhood do not experience any noticeable symptoms. - Epidemics are uncommon because older children and adults are generally immune. - Symptomatic disease rates in these areas are low and outbreaks are rare ??
+- Areas with High Levels of HAV infection (High Endemicity) - In developing countries with very poor, sanitation and hygienic practices - Most infection occurs at Early childhood and are asymptomatic - > Thus clinically apparent HAV is rarely seen in these areas - Most children (90%) have been infected with the HAV before the age of 10 yrs. - ✓ Those infected in childhood do not experience any noticeable symptoms. - ☐ Epidemics are uncommon because older children and adults are generally immune. - Symptomatic disease rates in these areas are low and - outbreaks are rare ??